sam0x17/containerflare/README.md

 `RequestMetadata` in `src/context.rs`).
 If you customize the Worker, keep writing this header so your Axum handlers continue to receive Cloudflare context.

+On Cloud Run the runtime infers metadata directly from HTTP headers + environment variables.
+It records the service, revision, configuration, project ID, region, trace/span IDs, and whether the request is sampled based on the `x-cloud-trace-context` header.
+These new fields appear on `RequestMetadata` alongside the existing Cloudflare values.

 ## Example project

 `examples/basic` is a real Cargo crate that depends on `containerflare` via `path = "../.."`.